 Expanded, Lower-cost Coverage

 If a single family home or business is located in a low- to moderate-risk area, the owners may be eligible for the Preferred Risk Policy (PRP).
-Homes and businesses may qualify for the low-cost Preferred Risk Policy, with premiums starting as low as $129 for a home and its contents and $643 for a commercial building and its contents.* Lower cost PRPs are available for businesses as well.
-Contents-only PRP policies are available for renters, and business owners that lease their buildings.
+Lower cost PRPs are available for businesses as well.
+Contents-only PRPs are available for renters and business owners who lease their buildings.
 Ask an insurance agent for details.

 Other Flood Precautions People Should Take